getpelican/pelican/docs/themes.rst

 Inheritance
 ===========

-The last version of Pelican supports inheritance from the ``simple`` theme, so you can reuse the templates of the ``simple`` theme in your own themes:
+Since version 3, pelican supports inheritance from the ``simple`` theme, so you can reuse the templates of the ``simple`` theme in your own themes:

-If one of the mandatory files in the ``templates/`` directory of your theme is missing, it will be replaced by the corresponding template from the ``simple`` theme, so if the HTML structure of a template of the ``simple`` theme is right for you, you don't have to rewrite it from scratch.
+If one of the mandatory files in the ``templates/`` directory of your theme is missing, it will be replaced by the matching template from the ``simple`` theme, so if the HTML structure of a template of the ``simple`` theme is right for you, you don't have to rewrite it from scratch.

-You can also extend templates of the ``simple`` themes in your own themes by using the ``{% extends %}`` directove as in the following example:
+You can also extend templates of the ``simple`` themes in your own themes by using the ``{% extends %}`` directive as in the following example:

 .. code-block:: html+jinja